 7. Navigational Keywords

-Navigational keywords are a kind of search queries used when searchers are looking for a specific page of a website.
+Navigational keywords are a kind of search query used when searchers are looking for a specific page of a website.

 Pros: